Billocap/Swarm/README.md

 - Left click to make the mouse repel them.

 ## Parameters
-The following parameters define the properties the boids will have once they are created, to see this changes in action you must click the **reset** button.
+The following parameters define the properties the boids will have once they are created, to see this changes in action you must create a new flock.
 - **Amount**: Defines how many boids are drawn.
 - **Mass**: The more massive the boid the bigger it is and the less speed it has.
 - **Force**: How much the mouse can attract or repel a boid.